HuidaeCho/projpicker/docs/source/query_syntax.rst

 ---------------

 A ``none`` geometry returns no CRSs.
 This special query is useful to clear results in the middle.
-This command returns CRSs that only contain X.
+This command returns CRSs that only contain X:

 .. code-block:: shell